psowl/BackToLife/README.md

 # BackToLife
-A website to help people and hearth, bringing back any good to life or helping with offering services.
+A website to help people and Earth, bringing back any good to life or helping with offering services.

 ## Tech/Framework used
 A full-stack website built with Express/NodeJS/Mongoose/Handlebars.